TRMC2/libtrmc2/README.md

     make
     sudo make install

+If using a PC serial port, you do not need to install `libgpiod-dev`, but you have to replace the `make` command with

+    make USE_SERIAL_PORT=yes

-This last command installs two files and two symbolic links:
+The `sudo make install` command installs two files and two symbolic
+links:

     $(INCLUDEDIR)/Trmc.h
     $(LIBDIR)/libtrmc2.so -> libtrmc2.so.2